reissbaker/holdup/README.md

 HOLDUP
 ================================================================================

-Holdup is a lightweight promise-based flow-control library that makes working with callbacks in Javascript easy.
+Holdup is a tiny but full-featured flow-control library based on the Promises/A+ spec that makes working with callbacks in Javascript easy.
 With Holdup you define the dependencies of your functions and it executes them for you with maximal concurrency: you don't have to explicitly state whether they're parallel or serial, or what order each one should run in.
 It just works.

 Holdup runs in Node, Component-spec environments, and ordinary browsers; it has no dependencies and is extensively unit-tested.
 It works with any CommonJS